 A chatbot for retail can be extremely useful but at the same time needs to be used with caution for actual shopping functionality.

-As with any product or service, the chatbot is useful for any customer support related functions where it can be used to answer repetitive simple questions and escalate complex questions to customer service agents.
+As with any product or service, the chatbot is useful for any customer support related functions where it can be used to answer simple repetitive questions and escalate complex questions to customer service agents.

 It should be obvious that a chatbot is not the best interface for searching and filtering large numbers of products.
 A graphical interface is a much better use case here.
 A graphical interface can allow the user to set a large number of criteria to narrow down the search.